 History of Miland E. Knapp Rehabilitation Center

 The Miland E. Knapp Rehabilitation Center is a 30-bed acute rehabilitation program for adolescents and adults.
 Services include inpatient and outpatient programs for patients with physical and neurological diagnoses.
-Knapp’s rehabilitation team of doctors, nurses, physical and occupational therapists, speechlanguage pathologists, neuropsychologists, therapeutic recreation specialists, and social workers work together to help individuals return to their highest level of independent functioning.
+Knapp’s rehabilitation team of doctors, nurses, physical and occupational therapists, speech-language pathologists, neuropsychologists, therapeutic recreation specialists, and social workers work together to help individuals return to their highest level of independent functioning.

 The Knapp Rehabilitation Center is recognized for excellence by the Commission on Accreditation of Rehabilitation Facilities.
-Please browse our website for more information on our rehabilitation programs and services.

 History of the Center

 The Miland E. Knapp Rehabilitation Center is proud of a rich tradition of serving the people of Minneapolis, Greater Minnesota, and the upper Midwest.
 The Miland E. Knapp Rehabilitation Center at Hennepin County Medical Center was established by Dr. Miland E. Knapp, a pioneer and leader in the field of rehabilitation for more than 50 years.
-Dr. Knapp's work was prominent in the management of polio victims in Minneapolis during 1946-1952.
+Dr. Knapp's work was prominent in the management of polio victims in Minneapolis during 1946 and 1952.
 He applied the rehabilitation techniques and therapies that worked for polio patients to patients with other impairments.
 During this time, the standard of care for patients was bed rest.
 Dr. Knapp proved that it was possible to decrease the time in which patients spent in the hospital as well as revolutionizing patient rehabilitation.
 He is largely responsible for the development of the medical specialty known as Physical Medicine and Rehabilitation.